sallahda/realtime-election/README.md

     python app.py
     ```

-3. In different terminals, run the following commands simultaneously:
+3. In different terminals, run the following commands simultaneously, the voting system will start streaming votes with Kafka to a topic, Spark will consume this data, store and process it for the dashboard:
     ```bash
     python voting-system.py
     python spark-streaming.py